scne/svhn_classifier/README.md

 **_be careful_**

-If you run this code with combination of training and extra dataset you need a more the 16gb RAM and 8 core CPU to complete training in about 2 hours
+If you run this code with combination of training and extra dataset you need a more then 16gb RAM and 8 core CPU to complete training in about 2 hours

 #### TensorBoard